Skip to content

 AI Chat Mode

-Probe's AI Chat mode provides an interactive CLI interface where you can ask questions about your codebase and get AI-powered responses.
+Probe's AI Chat mode provides an interactive interface where you can ask questions about your codebase and get AI-powered responses.
 This mode combines Probe's powerful code search capabilities with large language models to help you understand and navigate your codebase more effectively.

 Note: For comprehensive documentation on all AI integration features, including the AI chat mode, MCP server integration, and Node.js SDK, see the AI Integration page.